MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/product-overview/release-notes/known-issues-limitations/index.md

 ###Android App Bundle feature

-Applications with Android App Bundle feature installed on Android 5.x devices fails to connect to server if Mobile Foundation Application Authenticity feature is enabled.
-This limitation is caused by the Google itself, the way it generates diffent base APKs on Android 5.x devices compare to other devices.
+Applications with Android App Bundle feature installed on Android 5.x devices fails to connect to server if Mobile Foundation Application Authenticity feature an App Authenticity error is enabled.
+This limitation is caused by the Google itself, because of the way it generates diffent base APK on Android 5.x devices compare to other devices.